Paulie Gualtieri

 Peter Paul "Paulie Walnuts" Gualtieri is a fictional character portrayed by Tony Sirico on the HBO series The Sopranos, one of the chief henchmen of series protagonist Tony Soprano.
-Sirico originally auditioned for the role of Uncle Junior with Frank Vincent, but Dominic Chianese landed the role.
-David Chase instead offered him the role of playing Paulie Gualtieri, Sirico agreed under the condition that his character would not "become a rat."
-Paulie begins the series as a soldier, later becoming a caporegime in the DiMeo crime family.
-He is violent, impulsive, and paranoid.
+Sirico auditioned for the role of Uncle Junior with Frank Vincent, but Dominic Chianese landed the role.
+David Chase instead offered him the role of Paulie Gualtieri and Sirico agreed under the condition that his character would not "become a rat".
+Paulie begins the series as a soldier, later becoming a captain in the DiMeo crime family.
+He is violent, impulsive, quick-witted, sarcastic and paranoid.
+Paulie is jovial and quick with a joke but is one of the most ruthless members of the family.
 Billy Magnussen portrays a young Paulie Gualtieri in the 2021 prequel film, The Many Saints of Newark.
+Paulie Walnuts is one of the most prominent characters in The Sopranos, and one of the viewers' favorites.
+Sirico's performance has received acclaim from critics and audiences.

 Background

 According to The Sopranos: A Family History, Peter Paul "Paulie" Gualtieri, son of Gennaro Gualtieri (although Paulie's biological father was later revealed to be a World War II soldier named "Russ"), had been a troubled street kid in Roseville, Newark from the age of nine.
 He dropped out of school after the ninth grade and spent time in and out of juvenile correctional facilities during his early youth.
-Carmine Lupertazzi Sr. recalls that Paulie's presumed adopted father Gennaro was run over by a trolley.
 When he was seventeen, he officially became an enforcer/bodyguard for Johnny Soprano.
 He later moved to West Orange, New Jersey as an adult.

 Paulie's presumed father was a captain in the DiMeo crime family.
 His mother, later discovered to be his biological aunt, worked at a Kresge's department store during Paulie's childhood and early adulthood, but has since retired.
 Paulie's grandfather, who emigrated to the United States in 1910, is from Ariano, a municipality in the province of Avellino, in Italy's Campania region.
 Paulie's grandfather and Tony's paternal grandparents were from the same province in Italy.

-Paulie spent four years in the U.S. Army Signal Corps, where he was eventually drummed out through Section 8 (discharged because of psychiatric reasons).
+Paulie spent four years in the U.S. Army Signal Corps, where he was eventually drummed out through Section 8 (discharged for psychiatric reasons).
 Afterward, he spent more time in and out of prison on various criminal charges.
 He eventually was inducted into the DiMeo crime family, becoming a close associate of Johnny Soprano and helping to mentor his son Tony.